Mount Everest: Height, Location, Facts And More

 Chomolungma: The Mother Goddess

-According to Tibetan Buddhism, Mount Everest is referred to as Chomolungma, or, in other words, Mother Goddess of the World.
-People believe it to be sacred and the strong deities and the mountain spirits are found there.
+According to Tibetan Buddhism, Mount Everest is referred to as Chomolungma, or, in other words, the Mother Goddess of the World.
+People believe it to be sacred, and the strong deities and the mountain spirits are found there.
 Puja is also performed by climbers as an offering and a prayer in the hope of blessings and safe passage before any journey/expedition.
-Such customs display strong appreciation towards the mountain and its religious factors.
+Such customs display a strong appreciation for the mountain and its religious factors.

 The Sherpa People: Guardians of the Mountain